nikspyratos/toybox/README.md

 -   Larastan (static analysis),
 -   PHP Insights (analysis & architecture),
 -   Enlightn (security)
--   Prettier (Tailwind linting).
+-   Rustywind (Tailwind linting).

 There are also some default Pest tests for architecture rules as well.
 You may see some overlap or conflicts in recommendations by these tools - if so, please make an issue so I can adjust the config to avoid the conflict.

-By default, you will already have Duster running as a pre-commit hook.
-Prettier is best run with a plugin in your editor.
+By default, you will already have Duster & Rustywind running as a pre-commit hook.
 Larastan, PHP Insights, and Enlightn can be run individually, or as a group with the command `composer run analysis`.
 Note that PHP Insights is configured to automatically fix issues it is able to fix.
 You may also want to look inside `config/insights.php` and add/change any sniffs per your preference - there are some rules that may be too strict for some users.